drdn/openRefine/200206-openrefine.md

 A common workflow with multi-valued cells is:

-- Split mult-valued cells into individual cells
+- Split multi-valued cells into individual cells
 - Modify/refine/clean individual cells
 - Join multi-valued cells back together

 Modifying cells will be covered later, but for now we will join the cells back together.

-- Click the dropdown meny at the top of the Author column
+- Click the dropdown menu at the top of the Author column
 - Choose `Edit cells -> Join multi-valued cells`
-- In the prompt type the ( | ) 'pipe' symbol
+- In the prompt type the ( \| ) 'pipe' symbol
     - Here we are specifying the *delimiter* character for OpenRefine to use to join the values together
 - Click `OK` to join the Authors cells back together

 >You will now see that the split rows have gone away - the Authors have been joined into a single cell with the specified delimiter.

-Our Rows and Records values will now be the same since we do not have any more columns ith split (multi-valued) cells.
+Our Rows and Records values will now be the same since we do not have any more columns with split (multi-valued) cells.

 - Click both the `Rows` and `Records` options and observe how the numbers of Rows and Records are equal.

 ## Choosing a Good Separator

 >The value that separates multi-valued cells is called a separator or delimiter.
-In the examples, we've seen the pipe character ( | ) has been used.
+In the examples, we've seen the pipe character ( \| ) has been used.

 Choosing the wrong separator can lead to problems.
 Consider the following multi-valued Author example with a pipe as a separator.

 >`Jones, Andrew | Davis, S.`

-When we tell OpenRefine to split this cell on the pipe ( | ), we will get two separate authors.
+When we tell OpenRefine to split this cell on the pipe ( \| ), we will get two separate authors.

 Now imagine that the document creator has chosen a **comma** as the separator instead of a pipe.